mienaikoe/ziyu/Chapters/2-1-Chapter8.md

 Casra laughed until thi noticed that Kipnu wasn't.

-"You're not joking about that?" thi asked.
+"You're not joking about that, are you?" thi asked.

-He continued, "So I get angry, and pin him against a wall, and I tell him, politely, to fuck off.
+He continued, "I got angry... and I pinned him against a wall.
+Told him, politely, to fuck off.
 Magistrate walks in, sentences me on the spot."

 "Oh.
 That... must be a long story," thi said.